My rating: 5 of 5 stars

 Ted Chiang’s collection of his stories published between 1990 and 2002 is now one of my favorite books ever, full of some of my favorite stories ever.
 There is not one story in this collection I did not enjoy, and all of them left me in awe.
-Yes, I’m going to be a little breathless with this review, but it’s how I’ve been feeling for days now ever since I started reading Stories of Your Life and Others.
+Yes, I’m going to be a little breathless with this review!
+This is how I’ve been feeling for days, ever since I started reading Stories of Your Life and Others.

 These stories are about people who find themselves on sudden exponential journeys into the future.
 They soon discover that such journeys are both isolating and actualizing.
 Sometimes these are physical journeys, like Hillalum climbing the “Tower of Babylon” but more frequently these are mental or spiritual journeys, including Leon’s intelligence enhancement in “Understand” and Neil Fisk’s love of God in “Hell Is the Absence of God.”
 Always these are stories about the pursuit of knowledge, no matter where that knowledge leads.
 Each story moves forward with increasing momentum and speed, resulting in my heart racing, my eyes widening, and my jaw dropping (I told you this would be a breathless review.)